Idol School (2017 TV series): Episode 2

-Next morning, the two youngest members, Michelle White and Park Sun are called to meet the principal to see how they are coping.
+The next morning, the two youngest members, Michelle White and Park Sun are called to meet the principal to see how they are coping.
 Special teacher Sol Bi is introduced for a class in Psychological Health Management.
-She also used arts therapy to let student express themselves because Sol Bi used art as an outlet as well.
+She also uses art therapy to let student express themselves, because Sol Bi used art as an outlet as well.

-In the evaluation before the actual MV recording, it appeared the plan failed, the four are told to never use this method again.
+In the evaluation before the actual MV recording, it appears the plan failed, and the four are told to never use this method again.
 In the MV taping the day after, they only have 3 chances to perform as a whole 40-student squad, or else, the 10 worst students would not be in the MV.
-While Lee Si-an and Park Ji-won kept splitting off on the right side (on screen) of the W, They managed to perform as a whole group in the final take.
-As Song Ha-young came first in the votes, she became the class president for the week.
+Although Lee Si-an and Park Ji-won kept splitting off on the right side (on screen) of the W, they manage to perform as a whole group in the final take.
+As Song Ha-young came first in the votes, she becomes the class president for the week.

 Episodes 3 and 4

-Students start the first Debut Diagnostics Exam in a live dance and vocal performance in CJ E&M Building where they will be split into teams of 8, and they will cover a girl group song each.
+Students start the first Debut Diagnostics Exam in a live dance and vocal performance in CJ E&M Building where they will split into teams of 8, and each will cover a girl group song.
 The leaders are predetermined by the teachers based on performances thus far and contents of their diary, but the team members are picked by the preferences of the remaining students.
-The best endurance on bar hang will determine the song picking order, and Killing part of each song are determined by the filming test (open to 15 students).
+The best endurance on bar hang will determine the song picking order, and killing part of each song are determined by the filming test (open to 15 students).

-They also had a class where they must wear makeup that is fitting the songs that are performing, and must submit a practice video.
+They also had a class where they must wear makeup that fit the songs they are performing, and must submit a practice video.
 The bottom 8 students at the end of episode 4 will be expelled.
 The other part of the Exam involves making a different types of variety shows.
-This is to test their vocal stability while dancing, and completeness of the dance.
+This was to test their vocal stability while dancing, and completeness of the dance.
 The winning group gains an Individual Ranking +1 card that is automatically in play in the final voting results, and also gains the opportunity to call their family.

-Due to the +1 cards, Lee Sae-rom moved up to no. 9, Natty was bumped down to 10, meaning Natty would not had debuted if the team were to be picked.
-Lee Yeong-yoo was saved by the +1 card, knocking Snowbaby into the bottom 8 and was eliminated instead.
-Before the eliminated students were escorted out of the classroom, the principal gave a testimony to them and give them his well wishes.
-However, they will be moved to normal class in Careers Club to study and be trained and housed separately from the remaining students, but with the same teachers, and it is optional, the 8 eliminated students all accepted the transfer offer.
+Due to the +1 cards, Lee Sae-rom moves up to 9th, Natty is bumped down to 10th, meaning Natty would not have debuted if the team were to be picked.
+Lee Yeong-yoo is saved by the +1 card, knocking Snowbaby into the bottom 8 and eliminating her instead.
+Before the eliminated students are escorted out of the classroom, the principal gives a testimony to them and gives them his well wishes.
+However, they will be moved to normal class in Careers Club to study and be trained and housed separately from the remaining students, but with the same teachers, and it is optional.
+The 8 eliminated students all accept the transfer offer.